mouseroot/AppKit/README.md

 +	Main - Main Appkit class

 ## TODO
-+	commandline/web routing.
++	commandline/advanced web routing.
 +	config reader/writer
-+	break the parts up and such.

 ## The idea
 +	Appkit is a class you can extend to give your classes the singleton pattern.
++	AppKit is an all-in-one toolkit to bootstrap your php apps

 ## Useage
-+	create a class and have it extend Appkit then store the instance using the getInstance method.
++	create a class and have it extend Appkit then get a single instance useing the getExt method

-## Example
+## Examples

 Extending an existing class
 ```php